 3. ‘Whaling’ has become a boom industry

-Last year, the IoD conducted a Policy Voice Survey focusing specifically on cyber security, investigating how fast the pace of technology is changing our members’ attitudes and views on cyber security.
+The IoD conducted a Policy Voice Survey in 2016 focusing specifically on cyber security, investigating how fast the pace of technology is changing our members’ attitudes and views on cyber security.
 The fact that so many respondents didn’t know where their data is stored is a truly frightening statistic.
 It effectively means businesses are losing control of their organisation’s data, which may well be the biggest asset of a business.

 5. 72 per cent of respondents to the IoD’s Policy Voice survey have received a bogus invoice

 This shows the extent of social engineering and how the internet can be used to defraud businesses.
-Along with false house purchase completion requests for solicitors this is truly alarming.
-This is why human interaction with technology needs to be failsafe and why cyber is becoming a largely human problem.
+Along with false house purchase completion requests for solicitors, this is truly alarming, and is why human interaction with technology needs to be failsafe, and why cyber is becoming a largely human problem.

-Figures issued by Office for National Statistics revealed an alarming fact about the size of cyber crime and fraud leading directly to a debate about how policing resources should be allocated in the future.
-It should be noted that these are only cases reported to the authorities; the real figure is undoubtedly higher.
+Figures issued by Office for National Statistics revealed an alarming fact about the extent of online crime in this country.
+There were also 2.5 million incidents of bank and credit card fraud.
+It should also be noted that these are only cases reported to the authorities; the real figure is undoubtedly and significantly higher.

 7. On average, it takes 120 days for a business to know that its data has been compromised

-According to a UK government report published last year, 25 of the large firms who detected a cyber security breach or attack in the past year experience a breach at least once per month.
+According to a UK government report published in 2016, 25 of the large firms who detected a cyber security breach or attack in the past year experienced a breach at least once per month.